 As a development stage enterprise, the Company's primary efforts are devoted to conducting research and development for the treatment of CNS diseases.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-In addition, the Company requires additional financing, for which there are no existing commitments to fund future operations.
+In addition, the Company has working capital and stockholders' deficiencies as of September 30, 2012, The Company requires additional financing, for which there are no existing commitments to fund its working capital deficiency and future operations and no assurances can be given that the Company will be able to obtain sufficient financing on terms acceptable to it, if at all.
 Further, the Company does not have any commercial products available for sale and there is no assurance that if approval of their products is received that the Company will be able to generate cash flow to fund operations.
 In addition, there can be no assurance that the Company's research and development will be successfully completed or that any product will be approved or commercially viable.